-- strategic, operational and financial risks relevant to the financial statements; - developments in financial reporting and auditing standards; - the quality of systems and processes; - ▶ changes in the business and regulatory environment; and - management's views on all of the above.
+- strategic, operational and financial risks relevant to the financial statements; - developments in financial reporting and auditing standards; - ▶ the quality of systems and processes; - ▶ changes in the business and regulatory environment; and - management's views on all of the above.

-By considering these inputs, our audit is focused on the areas that matter and our feedback is more likely to be relevant to the Pension Fund.
-Our audit will also include the mandatory procedures that we are required to perform in accordance with applicable laws and auditing standards.
+By considering these inputs, our audit focuses on the areas that matter and our feedback is more likely to be relevant to the Pension Fund.